Tea Around the World: Cultures, Ceremonies, History

 Sri Lanka is one of the fourth-largest tea producers and the third-largest exporter of tea in the world.
 Most of the tea grown in Sri Lanka is Ceylon tea.
 This is a variety of black tea with a high content of caffeine and a full-bodied taste.
 The tea gets its specific taste because of the conditions it grows in, at higher altitudes, in a rainy, cold environment.
 Ceylon Tea is part of Sri Lanka’s heritage and culture.
 When you visit the country, you will find Ceylon tea everywhere, from the breakfast buffet of your hotel to tea shacks on the side of the road.

 In Sri Lanka, Ceylon tea is usually drunk in the afternoon, to unwind after a busy day.
 Because of the high content of caffeine, Ceylon tea is a perfect energy booster but also a fantastic antioxidant.
-As it’s quite strong, the Ceylon Tea is served with milk and sugar.
+As it’s quite strong, Ceylon tea is served with milk and sugar.
 To make it less strong, for people who are not used to it, it is recommended to brew it only half of the recommended time.
 A great way to learn more about Ceylon tea is by visiting the tea plantations in Sri Lanka’s Highlands.
-Contributed by Joanna of The World in My Pocket.

 Singapore is a melting pot of diversity with a mix of Chinese, Indian and Malay, making it an exciting place to discover tea culture when travelling.

-Teh (as in Teh Tarik – pulled Tea) originated from the Indian-Muslim immigrants who first arrived to work on the rubber plantations.
-Teh is very different from Chai (which is well regarded in India) as it is heavily sweetened with condensed milk and is derived from pulling the Tea during the pouring process.
+Teh (as in teh tarik—“pulled tea”) originated from the Indian‑Muslim immigrants who first arrived to work on the rubber plantations.
+Teh is very different from chai (well regarded in India) as it is heavily sweetened with condensed milk and is derived from pulling the tea during the pouring process.

-High Tea is everywhere in Singapore, first introduced by the British but now loved by everyone.
-You can have everything from Perakan-style high tea to a middle eastern high tea extravaganza.
-Hotels, restaurants and cafes all offer High Tea, and although the main focus is the food, the teas that accompany the little bite-size food usually come in varying flavours and regions.
+High tea is everywhere in Singapore, first introduced by the British but now loved by everyone.
+You can have everything from Peranakan‑style high tea to a Middle Eastern high tea extravaganza.
+Hotels, restaurants and cafés all offer high tea, and although the main focus is the food, the teas that accompany the little bite‑size foods usually come in varying flavours and regions.

-The food scene in Hong Kong is vibrant and diversified making exploring different kinds of dishes in Hong Kong is an exciting experience.
-Began your journey at a Cha Chaan Teng (Hong Kong-style café), where not only the food but also its style and culture became a sensation in the world; Hong Kong-style cafes are now opening in many China towns, and also featured in many movies and pop culture.
-If you are a first-timer, one thing that you should not miss is the milk tea and there is no place better to taste it in where it came from – Hong Kong.
+The food scene in Hong Kong is vibrant and diversified, making exploring different kinds of dishes in Hong Kong an exciting experience.
+Begin your journey at a cha chaan teng (Hong Kong‑style café), where not only the food but also its style and culture became a sensation in the world.

-Nicknamed “pantyhose” milk tea, Hong Kong adopted various tea cultures around the world and made it their own by pouring a black tea blend into a sackcloth bag repeatedly, adding evaporated milk or condensed milk, creating a smooth and silky texture with a multi-layered and strong after taste.
-Locals had made it their comfort drink that many cannot go without having one in the morning.
+Nicknamed pantyhose milk tea, Hong Kong adapted various tea cultures around the world and made it their own by pouring a black tea blend into a sackcloth bag repeatedly, adding evaporated milk or condensed milk, creating a smooth and silky texture with a multi‑layered and strong aftertaste.
+Locals have made it their comfort drink that many cannot go without having in the morning.

 Iran is one of the world’s greatest tea‑drinking nations.
 It is the drink of choice that is served for breakfast, lunch, dinner and in between.
 It is so central in Persian cuisine that it’s the first thing offered to a guest.
 Travelling in Iran, therefore, means lots of invitations for a cup of tea.